Philosophy + Aims

 GFM at Princeton

-Geophysical fluid mechanics (GFM) is a beautiful discipline of theoretical physics that forms the intellectual foundation for physical oceanography and climate.
+Geophysical fluid mechanics (GFM) is a beautiful discipline of theoretical physics that forms the intellectual foundation for physical oceanography, atmospheric circulation, and climate.
 I teach the graduate GFM course as part of Princeton University's AOS program.
 The first semester develops mathematics, kinematics, tracer dynamics, momentum dynamics, and vorticity dynamics relevant for understanding and describing the physics of rotating and stratified fluids.
-The second semester focuses on waves, instabilities, and turbulence in geophysical fluids.
-I make use of the following book draft for the lectures (Griffies, 2024).
+The second semester focuses on waves and instabilities in geophysical fluid flows.
+I make use of the following book draft for the lectures, and I welcome comments and suggestions on this ongoing book project (Griffies, 2024).

 AOS 571 (Geophysical Fluid Mechanics) Autumn 2022